lyeoni/pretraining-for-language-understanding/README.md

 [![GitHub stars](https://img.shields.io/github/stars/lyeoni/pretraining-for-language-understanding?style=flat-square&color=important)](https://github.com/lyeoni/pretraining-for-language-understanding/stargazers)
 [![GitHub forks](https://img.shields.io/github/forks/lyeoni/pretraining-for-language-understanding?style=flat-square&color=blueviolet)](https://github.com/lyeoni/pretraining-for-language-understanding/network/members)

-Pre-training of Language Models for Language Understanding
+Now, Pre-training of Language Model for Language Understanding is a significant step in the context of NLP.

+A language model would be trained on a massive corpus, and then we can use it as a component in other models that need to handle language (e.g. using it for downstream tasks).

 ## Overview
 ### Language Model